dehesa/CodableCSV/README.md

 If you are dealing with a big CSV content, it is preferred to use direct file encoding and a `.sequential` or `.assembled` buffering strategy, since then memory usage is drastically reduced.

-### Encoder configuration
+### Encoder Configuration

-The encoding process can be tweaked by specifying configuration values. `CSVEncoder` accepts the [same configuration values as `CSVWriter`](#Writer-configuration) plus the following ones:
+The encoding process can be tweaked by specifying configuration values. `CSVEncoder` accepts the [same configuration values as `CSVWriter`](#Writer-Configuration) plus the following ones:

 -   `nilStrategy` (default: `.empty`) indicates how the `nil` *concept* (absence of value) is represented on the CSV.